stabilityprotocol/docs/docs/resources/block_explorer.md

 # Block Explorer

-The Stability Block Explorer allows you to inspect, analyze, and interact with real-time data on Stability Chain Mainnet and Testnet.
+The Stability Testnet Block Explorer allows you to inspect, analyze, and interact with real-time data on Stability Chain Testnet.
 The block explorer can be accessed by the following URL:

 [https://stability-testnet.blockscout.com/](https://stability-testnet.blockscout.com/)